 - Offered as:

 Film studies explores how cinema both reflects and influences the facts, ideas, and activities of any given society.
-Film allows us to travel to most places in the world and become familiar with diverse cultures, traditions, and ways of thinking.
+Film allows us to view and become familiar with diverse cultures, traditions, and ways of thinking.
 The film studies minor also teaches students how to discern the cinematic and narrative features that are used in cinematography and how culture can influence them.
 The study of film encourages critical thinking, respect for cultural diversity, and detailed knowledge of film as a text of facts and ideas.

 - Strengths of the program

 - Explore acclaimed national and international films, both commercial and independent, many of which are unavailable for rental.

 - The film studies minor is a strong complement to several majors that examine societal issues.